HiddenHarmsHub/comparison-interface/docs/configuration.md

 ## Troubleshooting

 1. The configuration file requires a specific format.
-Try to follow one of the examples supplied with this project to avoid unexpected problems.
+Try to follow one of the examples supplied with this project to avoid problems.
-2. When running the **setup** command, the software validates the format of the configuration file.
+1. When running the `setup` command, the software validates the format of the configuration file, and if used the csv file.
 The messages will help you to find any problems with the file.
-3. Error **RuntimeError: Application unhealthy state.
+1. If you get the error **RuntimeError: Application unhealthy state.
 Please contact the website administrator.**.
 This means that the website configuration file was modified after the website setup was executed.
-To fix this problem, run the **Reset command**.
+To fix this problem, run the `Reset` command.

-## Requirements

-1. The images of the items being compared.
-    * These images must be at least 300x300 pixels.
-    * The file names of the images must be unique.
-    * Valid image formats: png, jpg or jpeg.
-1. Configure the language settings if not using English (see below for more guidance).
-1. Create your configuration file (see below for more guidance).
-1. (optional) Create and [publish](https://support.google.com/docs/answer/183965?hl=en&co=GENIE.Platform%3DDesktop) your own ethics agreement Google Document.
-1. (optional) Create and [publish](https://support.google.com/docs/answer/183965?hl=en&co=GENIE.Platform%3DDesktop) your own introduction Google Document.
-1. (optional) Create and [publish](https://support.google.com/docs/answer/183965?hl=en&co=GENIE.Platform%3DDesktop) your own site policies Google Document.

-## Steps
+## Summary

-1. Replace the contents of the folder ***static/images*** with your own images.
+1. Replace the images in `comparison_interface/static/images` with your own images
-1. Copy the ***example.flask.py*** in the ***comparison_interface/configuration*** directory to ***flask.py***, change the secret key and any other settings you want to change.
+1. Change any settings that need changing in the `flask.py` file and set your own secret key
+1. Change any strings required in the `en.json` file or supply your own language file
-1. Copy your configuration file (of files if using a csv file for the comparison configuration)to the folder ***examples/*** or another location within the comparison_interface directory.
+1. Add your own configuration file(s) to a directory within the `comparison_interface` directory
-1. Open a terminal and run these commands.

-    ```bash
+1. Run the following commands

+    ``bash
     flask --debug setup [path_to_configuration_file_or_directory_if_using_a_csv_file]
     flask --debug run --port=5001
     ```
 1. Navigate in you preferred browser to <http://127.0.0.1:5001>